arlusf/espdiff.sh/README.md

 # espdiff.sh

-**This began as an april fools joke and fuzzing target and merged with a rewrite in bash of a sed script proof of concept**
+note to self: need to updated version

-note to self: needs update
+**This began as an april fools joke and fuzzing target and merged with a rewrite in bash of a sed script proof of concept** **Why bash?
+Why not, it is a capable tool everyone should learn and know more about.
+This is part of my "getting to know bash series of projects"**

 **A contemporary take on diff, the terminal control sequence and shell scripting in color**